Merchant Club of America Review

 Under 5 Complaints

 Merchant Club of America currently has an “A+” rating with the Better Business Bureau and is not BBB accredited.
-The company has received 1 complaint in the last 36 months.
-The sole complaint had to do with billing or collection and was successfully resolved.
+The company has received 1 complaint in the nearly 3 years that its profile has been active.
+The single complaint had to do with billing or collection and was successfully resolved.

 What Merchants Say